starfishmod/MIDI2_CPP/README.md

 ```

-### Example Process MIDI-CI Messages
+### Example: Process MIDI-CI Messages
-UMP Streams accepts a series of 32 bit values.
-UMP messages that have 64bit will provide 2 UMP words.
+MIDI-CI requires a lot of SysEx messages.
+This library abstracts the complexity of building and parsing most MIDI-CI Messages.
 ```C++

 #include "midi2.h"